Marcelooll/credit-fraud-detector/README.pt-BR.md

 streamlit run app.py
 ```

-Acesse a interface no navegador através do endereço `http://localhost:8501`.
+Acesse a interface no navegador através do localhost.

 ---